HebiRobotics/hebi_cpp_api_ros_examples/nodes/README.md

 These examples demonstrate use of the C++ API directly from ROS nodes.
 These wrap up this functionality and low-level module communication, and expose a higher-level "system" interface on ROS topics, actions, and services.

+**Important: to run any of these commands, you will need to run `source devel/setup.sh` from your catkin workspace first**

 # Arm (`arm_node`, `arm_node_action`)

 ## Requirements: